-If a student is absent for the final exam or failed to submit the final work due to extenuating circumstances with supporting documents received within the 24 hour notice period, an "ABS" grade would be assigned to the affected module for that trimester.
-The student will need to sit for the exam or submit the final work in the next trimester and the final grade will be assigned.
+If a student is absent for the final assessment or failed to submit the final work due to extenuating circumstances with supporting documents received within the 24 hour notice period, an "ABS" grade would be assigned to the affected module for that trimester.
+The student may repeat this module in the next offering as a first attempt.